psitem/edgerouter-backup/README.md

 ### **IMPORTANT**

 These configuration dumps **ARE NOT SANITIZED**.
-Do not publish to a public git repo.
+They may contain plaintext passwords for some services. **Do not publish to a publicly accessible git repo.**

 ### Installation